medical IDs for anaphylaxis and EpiPen use

 Asthma and Allergy Foundation of America (AAFA) logo

-We’re proud to partner with the Asthma & Allergy Foundation to provide tools and resources to help people with asthma and allergies live better lives.
+MedicAlert is a proud partner of the Asthma & Allergy Foundation of America and Kids with Food Allergies.
+They provide tools and resources to help people with asthma and allergies live better lives.

 How do you treat, manage, and live with anaphylaxis?